ualib/agda-algebras/preface.rst

 ---------------------------

+For some reason, the following references cannot be found by the sphinx compiler when cited elsewhere unless we cite them here first: :cite:`Mitchell:1996,HoTT:2013`.

+.. include:: hyperlink_references.rst

+..
 For some reason, the following references cannot be found by the sphinx compiler when cited elsewhere unless we cite them here first: :cite:`Mitchell:1996,Nederpelt:2014,HoTT:2013`.

-.. include:: hyperlink_references.rst